amloveyweb/amloveyweb.github.io/Main.md

 ## ABOUT AMLOVEY

-AMLOVEY is a small studio from China.
+AMLOVEY is from China.
 We deliver productivity tools for Unity.

 Have any questions?
 Contact us <a href='mailto:contact@amlovey.com'>contact@amlovey.com</a>